Autism Spectrum Disorder (ASD), more commonly referred to as Autism, is as complex as it is prevalent today.

 Almost all neurological disorders, from cerebral palsy to Autistic Spectrum Disorder, have had incredibly fascinating and positive results from the use of stem cell therapy.

 Stem Cell Therapy For Autism

-Numerous peer reviewed journals and countless clinical trials have shown that stem cells (mesenchymal cells or MSCs) reduce neurons’ inflammation – one of the primary causes of Autism – and corrects symptoms of ASD.
-Moreover, stem cells replace other unhealthy cells with healthy cells in the gut and other body tissues that strengthens immune system of autistic children and adults.
+Numerous peer-reviewed journals and countless clinical trials have shown that stem cells (mesenchymal cells or MSCs) reduce neurons’ inflammation – one of the primary causes of Autism – and corrects symptoms of ASD.
+Moreover, stem cells replace other unhealthy cells with healthy cells in the gut and other body tissues that strengthen the immune system of autistic children and adults.

 Results Of Stem Cell Therapy